Charles Shaw wine: Overview

-Charles Shaw wines were introduced at Trader Joe's grocery stores in California in 2002 at a price of USD$1.99 per bottle, earning the wines the nickname "Two Buck Chuck", and eventually sold 800 million bottles between 2002 and 2013.
+Charles Shaw wines were introduced at Trader Joe's grocery stores in California in 2002 at a price of US$1.99 per bottle, earning the wines the nickname "Two Buck Chuck", and eventually sold 800 million bottles between 2002 and 2013.
 In 2009, an international version of Chardonnay from Australia was introduced in a limited number of stores.
 Prices in states other than California have increased to US$3.79 per bottle.
 The price was later raised.
 As of 29 August 2021, a bottle of Charles Shaw retailed for US$2.99 in California.
 The cost of the wine is about 30 to 40 percent of the price, with the bottle, cork and distribution the larger part.
 The cost of shipping Two-Buck Chuck anywhere out of California becomes too high to justify the US$1.99 price.

-In April 2018, the winery introduced a line of organic wines, at USD$1 higher than their standard line.
+In April 2018, the winery introduced a line of organic wines, at US$1 higher than their standard line.